JSTOR-Labs/plant-humanities/CONTRIBUTING.md

 # Contributing to the Plant Humanities site

 The [Plant Humanities](https://plant-humanities.app) site is home to a set of visual essays in the field of botany.
-This document describes the process for contributing new content to the site.
+This document describes the process for contributing new content to the site.!

 ## Quick start